-Taipei (Taiwan News) -- Senior military officials revealed that the first squadron of aging F-16 fighters jets will today begin undergoing the F-16V upgrade program in Taiwan, which will enable it to counter many of the capabilities of China's advanced J-20 stealth fighter jet.
+Taipei (Taiwan News) -- Senior military officials revealed that the first squadron of aging F-16 fighter jets will today begin undergoing the F-16V upgrade program in Taiwan, which will enable it to counter many of the capabilities of China's advanced J-20 stealth fighter jet.

 Military sources said the F-16V (Viper) fighter improvements have begun on four fighters at the state-owned Aerospace Industrial Development Corporation's (AIDC) facility in Taichung.
 The first round of upgrades was supposed to include 10 aircraft, but due to delays in software testing in the U.S., only four will complete the retrofits this year.